 Ingredients

-• 2 tablespoons seltzer water or any other carbonated non flavored water
+- 2 tablespoons seltzer water or plain unflavored sparkling water

 Instructions